jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Contents](https://hackmd.io/@Techvolution/start) | [Prior Chapter](https://hackmd.io/@Techvolution/introduction) | [Next Chapter](https://hackmd.io/@Techvolution/act-one)

+## Goaline

+Techvolution gives us the power to upgrade our society.
+With this new philosophy, ordinary people on Main Street have the right and duty to upgrade our society with the almost magical possibilities of computers and the internet.

+Yet there is something missing.

+Techvolution is indeed the new politics of the Internt Age.
+But politics doesn't pay us money, generate electricity, or grow food to eat.
+To really live in the Internet Age, we need to also upgrade our economics.
+Only then will Main Street control their daily neccessities.

+With this in mind, it's proper to say, a modern economy for the middle-class is the goaline for Techvolution to reach.

+We'll learn about the Internet Age economy now.
+As an added bonus we'll see where antagonists come from as we prepare to fight for the economic freedom of Main Street.

 ## Economic Upgrade

-The Internet Age seeded itself a long time ago.
-Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
-At the same time, writers like H.G.
-Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

-These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
-Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became actual products on store shelves.

-Here started the Internet Age.
-And it transformed the world just as much as science fiction said it would.

-With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
-We've already discussed how this new technoloy empowers us to be player gods in our politics.
-Now it's time to understand how it let us take control of our economics too.

-Because if controlling the levers of power is the true nature of politics, controlling your own resources is the nature of economic empowerment.

-Fittingly, just as the Internet Age technology unlocked a new philosophy to empower Main Street in our politics.
-It also unlocked a new policy to give more power to the middle-class in our economics too; digital mass-collaboration
+Internet Age economics is centered on the simple fact that digital property doesn't expire and can be shared with anyone in the world.
+So, if YouTube existed in Sir Issac Newton's time, we'd all be learning about gravity from his videos.

+If you can imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.

+But before we can learn about it, we must understand the Industrial Age economy its going to replace.

 ## The Era of Mass-Production

-Digital mass-collaboration is a major upgrade to our civilization.
-It saves you, me, everyone in the world from doing redundent work.
-Even better collaboration lets us all share our knowledge and building something much greater than anyone could create on their own.

-But to really understand mass-collaboration, we have to first take a look at what the Industrial Age's economic policy of mass-production.
-Because like in politics, to upgrade to the Internet Age in our economics, will require looking down on ourselves, and seeing the difference between the old way of life, and the new one we're trying to build together.

-The era of mass-production started when the steam engine powered the world's first production lines in the late 1700s.
-If you did look down on society back then, this is what you'd see.
+The Industrial Age started in the late 1700s.
+If you travelled back in time and looked down on society in the 1700s you would see a different place then the world you're used to.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)

-<a href="https://gfycat.com/ifr/IgnorantCheerfulBilby" target="_blank" class="button small">Reader</a>

-_Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

-This is what America, Canada, Britain, and much of the world looked like before and during the early Industrial Age.
 It was a time of mud roads, hand tools, and abacus calculators.
 Human perseverance and ingenuity filled in for limited technology.
 Being hungry and sick, cold, and tired was an all too common way of life back then.

-This video is important to see.
-By no stretch of the imagintion were the Left/Right ideologies of the Industrial Age evil.
-Both were designed to turn what you see above, into something much better.
-Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill were trying to solve serious problems everyone had.
-They also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.
+This is where Left/Right ideologies shine.
+You see, they were designed to turn the poverty of the 1700s into something much better.
+Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 The same way we often dream of "Space Age" technology, Left/Right writers dreamed of year-round food supply, running water, and clean clothes.
-To get these "Industrial Age" wonders, they dreamed up an economic policy called mass-production.
+To get these "Industrial Age" wonders, they upgraded to an economic policy called mass-production.

-The era of mass-production started when the steam engine powered the world's first production lines in the late 1700s.
-The clocklike movement of wheels, lathes, drills, and presses were mass-producing trains, clothes, and newspapers.
-They still however needed a lot of manpower.
+But the era of mass-production could only startd when the steam engine powered the world's first production lines.
+Only then could the clocklike movement of wheels, lathes, drills, and presses mass-produce clothes, newspapers, and trains.
+These machines still however needed a lot of manpower.
 Throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to work at the thousands of factories being built around the world.

 Henceforth, most of Main Street worked huge machines of the production line.
 Coordinating every device, supply chain, and worker required a lot of oversight by a lot of managers.
 There was no other way to be sure all workers were organized to the strict rhythm of the production line.
 So, while ordinary people were benefiting from newer and better products, they had to sacrifice their individuality.

-Mass-production is when one-sided jobs with rigid oversight became embedded in our culture.
+Mass-production is when one-sided jobs with rigid oversight became embedded in our work culture.
 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.

 It sounds ridiculous, but it shows how vital coordination was.
 Workers were merely extensions of a great machine taking their society up from poverty.
 Any kink in the chain was a delay in the assembly line that might cause the whole factory to stop.